JuliaHealth/NeuroAnalyzer.jl/README.md

 ## What's next

-This [roadmap](roadmap.html) gives an overview of where NeuroAnalyzer is headed.
+This [roadmap](neuroanalyzer.org/roadmap.html) gives an overview of where NeuroAnalyzer is headed.
 It is not exhaustive, and the order of items does not reflect implementation priority.

-## Performance

-For testing performance between individual machines, a [complete set of benchmarks](https://codeberg.org/AdamWysokinski/NeuroAnalyzer-benchmarks) is available.
+You are encouraged to add new functions required for your study.
+You may also submit a feature request using Codeberg [NeuroAnalyzer.jl](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl) repository page.

 ## Plugins (extensions)